This is the multi-page printable view of this section. Click here to print.

 Scale Out | AddUpdatePolicy4 | Average | CPU Usage | > 9% |

-When the policy distinction (Scale Out or Scale In) is different, it is possible to register even if the execution condition (Statistic) is different or the execution condition range (Comparison operator + Threshold) does not overlap for the same execution condition (Metric type).
+If the policy type (Scale Out or Scale In) differs, you can register when the execution condition (Metric type) is the same but the execution condition (Statistic) is different, or when the execution condition range (Comparison operator + Threshold) does not overlap.

 |---|---|---|---|---|